gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In this release, Gradle's incremental C/C++ compilation is now able to understand most dependencies between source files and header files.
 This means incremental compilation will occur more often and builds are more likely to see cache hits.

+### Support for GnuPG's gpg-agent

+Previously, Signing plugin can't sign generated artifacts via GnuPG's agent, which is very inconvenient.
+Now you can leverage your gpg agent easily with:

+    signing {
+        useGpgCmd()
+        sign configurations.archives
+    }

+Please see [`signing` plugin](userguide/signing_plugin.html#sec:using_gpg_agent) for more details.

 ### Arbitrary task property names

 When registering task properties via the runtime API, property names are not required to be Java identifiers anymore, and can be any non-empty string.